clastix/flux2-capsule-multi-tenancy/docs/ARCHITECTURE.md

 ##### Change ownership of privileged Namespaces (e.g. flux-system)

-He could try to use privileged `ServiceAccount` by changing ownership of a privileged Namespace so that he could create Reconciliation resource there and using the privileged SA.
+They could try to use the privileged `ServiceAccount` by changing ownership of a privileged Namespace so that they could create Reconciliation resource there and using the privileged SA.
-This is not permitted as he can't patch Namespaces which have not been created by him.
+This is not permitted as they can't patch Namespaces which have not been created by them.
 Capsule request validation would not pass.

 For other protections against threats in this multi-tenancy scenario please see the Capsule [Multi-Tenancy Benchmark](/docs/general/mtb).